starmaker2130/xraudioplayer/README.md

 Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.

+## Examples:

+* build and share your own vr music playlist

 ## Usage:

 [Server-side](#server-side)